 James 4:13-14 says “Now listen, you who say “Tomorrow I will do this or that” when you don’t even know what tomorrow brings.
 What is your life but a mist that appears for a little while and then vanishes.”

 His passing makes me want to take more risks, love harder, show up bigger, leave nothing unsaid, live fully and selflessly; live like a mist.
 My prayer for you is that you have the wisdom and awareness to cherish every second with the ones you love.
 May you make time for what really matters, may you snap out of autopilot and be fully present to the gift of today.
 May you leave it all out on the field.
 May you live and love like my dad did.

 I want to thank each and every one of you who has supported me and my family over that last several days.
 Thank you to all who stocked our fridges and cut our grass.
 Those who sent flowers and showed up when I asked you not to.
 Thank you for continuing to check in even when I left your texts unanswered.
 Thank you for your strength when we had none.
 We really needed you.
 Still do.

 Dad, thank you for loving us.
 Thank you for always guiding us.
 Thank you for all of your sacrifices.
-We know you had dreams and hopes and things that you too wanted to do and see.
-We know it took a lot of selflessness to love us so deeply and with so much heart.
+We know it took a lot of selflessness to love us so deeply.

 But most of all — thank you for showing us how to love unconditionally.
 Thank you for making us who we are today.
-You have made us stronger.
-You have made us softer.
-You have made us wiser.
+You have made us stronger, softer, wiser.
 We are so very proud to call you ours.

 Daddy, you left us too soon.
 We will love you forever.
 Keep your hand on us, we’ll be seeing you.